- Skin Rejuvenation

 During the procedure, a very fine needle is used to inject small amounts of botulinum toxin just under the skin near the sweat glands responsible for excessive perspiration.
 Multiple injections are given based on assessment of the area that needs to be treated.
 Injections into the palms or soles may be painful.
 To ease discomfort, Dr. Behroozan may use one or more of a number of anesthetic techniques such as pain-killing creams, nerve blocks, ice, or vibrations.

 Botulinum toxin injections do not cure hyperhidrosis; your symptoms will return gradually.
 Follow-up injections are required to maintain dryness.
 These repeat injections may be necessary at intervals varying from seven to sixteen months.
-If you are interested in learning more about how Botox can be used to treat excessive sweating in the underarms, palms and feet, feel free to consult with our doctor at one of his Los Angeles offices in Santa Monica or Beverly Hills.
+If you are interested in learning more about how Botox can be used to treat excessive sweating in the underarms, palms and feet, feel free to consult with our doctor at one of his Los Angeles offices in Beverly Hills or Santa Monica.

 Also learn how Botox can be used to treat wrinkles.